 Accuracy

-Anybody who has ever worn a CGM knows the frustration of doing a traditional finger-stick check and seeing that the sensor is way off.
+Anybody who has ever worn a CGM knows the frustration of doing a traditional finger-stick check and seeing that the sensor reading is off.

 Aside from the obvious issues, it can also be outright dangerous if you rely solely on the sensor readings and completely ignore what your body is telling you.
-For example, if the CGM alarms are going off telling you that you are at 250 mg/dL (13.9 mmol/L), it can be hard not to immediately react.
+For example, if the CGM alarms are going off telling you that you are at 250 mg/dL (13.9 mmol/L), it can be hard not to react immediately.

 I have also had to stop workouts because the sensor incorrectly told me that my blood glucose was low or about to get low — always an annoying scenario when you’re in the midst of a good gym session.